j3ffyang/ansible/README.md

   command: sh /tmp/join-command.sh
 ```

-- Grant appropriate access for nonroot user for both
-- Create persistentVolume

 #### Components on Kubernetes
-- Use `helm3`3
 - `prometheus` for monitoring
 - `postgreSQL` for Keycloak
 - `cert-manager` for automated certificate issuing